danielopq/Blogr/README.md

 ## Overview

-Frontend development for a blog publishing platform.
-It is optimized for both desktop and mobile users.
-The elements have been arranged according to the provided images.
-The website was built using only HTML and CSS, with no frameworks or libraries used.
+This project involves the frontend development of a responsive landing page designed for a blog publishing platform, optimized for both desktop and mobile users.
+To enhance navigation and provide a well-organized structure, dropdown submenus have been implemented, offering easy access to different sections and improving user experience.
+All elements have been carefully positioned and styled to match the provided design references, ensuring a visually cohesive layout.
+The site is built using only HTML, CSS, and JavaScript, where JavaScript is specifically utilized to control the mobile menu and dropdown functionalities.
+No frameworks or libraries were used, maintaining a lightweight, custom-coded solution.

 ### Screenshot

 - [Desktop version](https://github.com/danielopq/Blogr/blob/main/screenshots/desktop.jpg)
 - [Mobile version](https://github.com/danielopq/Blogr/blob/main/screenshots/mobile.jpg)

 ### Links